morgoth0/EpochZ/README.md

 # EpochZ

-EpochZ 1.0 by Grahame (morgoth0), Natoed and Drokz
+EpochZ 1.0 by Grahame (morgoth0), nAtOeD and Drokz

 Based on ExileZ 2.0 by Patrix87